 Heading into high school and college, the conversations about money will be deeper and more sophisticated.
 Certainly, your child’s first exposure to a credit card should not be when they leave for college, a lesson that many parents learn painfully and too late.
 Remember – parents should teach kids, not vice versa!
 High schoolers who assume responsibility for a checking account and debit or credit card will have better financial skills when they go away to college.

 Speaking of college, there are few better opportunities to teach your kids good financial habits.
 There are important financial implications to all of the big questions – from which school to attend and what to study to who will pay and whether part-time jobs or scholarships make sense.
 You can show them the various options for saving to meet college expenses, help them develop a budget and clarify your expectations for their responsibilities.
-For more ideas, see our conversation guide for students and parents for more detail.

 The importance of establishing good credit is another lesson suitable for college students.
 When my son went off to college, I added him to my own credit card, which gave me direct oversight of his purchases, but didn’t establish his credit.
 So when he went off to graduate school, his credit card application was denied and I had to co-sign.
 Now that my daughter has entered college, I’ve taken a different approach, recognizing that each child will take a different path to financial responsibility and independence.
 It’s also worth noting that the rules evolve over time: today, more credit card issuers will report information about authorized users to the credit bureaus, so you may be able to oversee your child’s spending and build up their credit at the same time.